miyukiproject/yukigo/README.md

 ```

 # Relevant tools
-- @yukigo/ast: A library of AST's node definitions
+- @yukigo/ast: A library of AST node definitions and utilities for making yukigo parsers

 ## Tools
 - [CLI](https://github.com/noiseArch/yukigo-cli)
+- create-yukigo-parser: A scaffolding tool to quickstart a yukigo parser with recommended configuration

 ## Parsers
 - Haskell
 - Prolog

 # How to make a parser

 A yukigo's parser is a class that implements the interface `YukigoParser` which exposes a public method called `parse` and an `errors` array like this: